jimmybgammyknee/ABACBS_workshop_prep/workshops/workshop1_runningDocker.md

 # Workshop 1: Using docker images

-Jimmy Breen (jimmy.breen@adelaide.edu.au)
+- Jimmy Breen (jimmy.breen@adelaide.edu.au)
-South Australian Health and Medical Research Institute (SAHMRI) & University of Adelaide
+    - South Australian Health and Medical Research Institute (SAHMRI) & University of Adelaide

-Jan Buchmann (jan.buchmann@sydney.edu.au)
+- Jan Buchmann (jan.buchmann@sydney.edu.au)
-University of Sydney
+    - University of Sydney

+## Introduction

 Docker containers can also be used to run specific applications that are completely separate from your local environment, and because of this, they can be invaluable in  This can be used for user testing or for creating specialised environments that serve specific purposes.
 For example, if I need to run something on a package that was designed for an earlier version of R, I could create a specific docker image that I can call specific functions on the fly.